ProseMirror/website/pages/docs/guides/doc/index.md

 some of the nodes at its start or end may be ‘open’.

-For example, if you select from the middle of one paragraph to the middle of the next one, the slice you've selected has open paragraphs on both sides, whereas if you node-select a paragraph, you've selected a closed node.
-It may even be the case that the content in such open nodes violates the schema constraints, because some required nodes fell outside of the slice.
+For example, if you select from the middle of one paragraph to the middle of the next one, the slice you've selected has two paragraphs in it, the first one open at the start, the second open at the end, whereas if you node-select a paragraph, you've selected a closed node.
+It may be the case that the content in such open nodes violates the schema constraints, if treated like the node's full content, because some required nodes fell outside of the slice.

 The [`Slice`](##model.Slice) data structure is used to represent such slices.
 It stores a [fragment](##model.Fragment) along with an [open depth](##model.Slice.openStart) on both sides.
-You can use the [`slice`](##model.Node.slice) to cut a slice out of a document.
+You can use the [`slice` method](##model.Node.slice) on nodes to cut a slice out of a document.

 ```javascript
 // doc holds two paragraphs, containing text "a" and "b"